 Moe’s father became a successful GC in his home country, building hotels, medical stores, and heavy civil construction projects.
 In the late 90s, he was given the opportunity to obtain a lottery visa that would require saying goodbye to his parents, close relatives, and friends, then moving halfway around the world to a new country he had never visited.
 There was only one country he believed would be worth the sacrifice: the United States.

-When Moe’s family moved to the U.S. they opened a new business and through hard work his parents achieved a lot.
+When Moe’s family moved to the U.S. they opened a new business, and through hard work, his parents achieved a lot.
 It wasn’t easy, but they made it work.
-Moe was born in 1997 and began helping out his father with the business from a young age.
-He learned quickly, and in middle school he eventually broke into the construction industry.
-He worked all kinds of projects, helping to renovate apartment units and stores as a laborer and learning trades like carpentry in the process.
+Moe was born in 1997 and began helping his father with the business from a young age.
+He learned quickly, and in middle school, he eventually broke into the construction industry.
+He worked on all kinds of projects, helping to renovate apartment units and stores as a laborer and learning trades like carpentry in the process.